Ricardosgeral/relier/README.md

 internal erosion in embankment dams.

-Carrying out the laboratory tests on internal erosion in soils, developed in my PhD, requires to continually collect different types of measurements (water pressures, flowrate, temperature, turbidity, ...).
+Carrying out the laboratory tests on internal erosion in soils, developed in my PhD, requires to simultaneously collect different types of measurements (water pressures, flowrate, temperature, turbidity, ...).
-The measurements had to be registered by hand, by two operators!!
+The measurements had to be registered by hand, in regular intervals, by two operators!!
 Such manual process is tedious and prone to errors.

-So, I've decided to invest time (and a few money), developing a "low budget" acquisition system (hardware and software) that could collect data from multiple sensors.
+So, I've decided to invest time developing a "low budget" acquisition system (hardware and software) that could collect data automatically from multiple sensors.
 *relier* born this way!

 Please note that I'm not an expert in informatics, in computing, nor in electronics.